-Sanford's beautiful 100-acre campus lends itself to outdoor learning.
-Though unseen on such a large scale before, Sanford is no stranger to teaching outdoors. “[We have] long encouraged students and teachers to go outside for discussions and activities” notes Head of School Mark Anderson, adding that “in 2020, the big difference is that now we will see more of this.”
+Sanford's beautiful 85-acre campus lends itself to outdoor learning.
+Though unseen on such a large scale before, Sanford is no stranger to teaching outdoors for academics, physical education, or activities. “[We have] long encouraged students and teachers to go outside for discussions and activities” notes Head of School Mark Anderson, adding that “in 2020, the big difference is that now we will see more of this.”
 In 2018, Sanford student Alistair Bebbington ’20 constructed the second outdoor classroom on Sanford’s campus as his Eagle Scout service project.
 Classes across all divisions meet in these spaces to make use of the outdoors as an educational resource: On any given school day students can be found searching for insects by the stream or writing poetry under a tree.

 Innovative Learning Activities expand

 These familiar activities will continue this school year.
 Still, teachers from preschool through 12th grade are finding new ways to creatively engage with their students outdoors.
 Fifth-grade teachers Wendy Nashed and Colleen Miller plan to use the outdoor classrooms to teach their social studies classes about Native Americans in context.
 Upper School science teacher Alyssa Hull will take advantage of outdoor teaching by beginning the school year with a unit on ecology, making use of the campus’s Cab Calloway Pond to teach students about water sampling and pH testing.
 Among the many changes taking place this year in the Lower School is the addition of yoga mats and beach towels to students’ back-to-school supplies list.
 These accessories will provide students with a flexible seating option that can be taken to various spots on campus, in addition to serving as a visual indicator for appropriate physical distancing measures.